Luke-H-C/side-projects/GIVEasia-transaction-data-wrangling/Project Summary.md

 ```
 A clean dataset is now created.
 I can move on to summarize the data.

-# Summarize data
+# Summarizing data

-From a business perspective, I'd like to segment users to personalize our offerings.
+From a business perspective, I'd like to segment users to personalize our product offerings.

-Column Name| Defination | Remarks
+Column Name| Definition | Remarks
 ------|-------|--------
-Email|Unique user ID
+Email| Unique user ID
-Name|username|some users are “guest/anonymous”
+Name| Username | some users are “guest/anonymous”
-First Donation to Charity|the date of first donation was made on GIVEasia.|find early users
+First Donation to Charity | the date of the first donation made on GIVEasia | To find early users
-Last_Charity|the date of last donation was made on GIVEasia.|users recent activities
+Last_Charity | The date of the last donation made on GIVEasia | Recent user activities
-Number of Donations to Charity|# times the user has made a donation.| “Giving GIVEasia tip during checkout process” is considered as one donation.
-Use this to identify active users
+Number of Donations to Charity | # of donations made by the same user | To identify active users.
+“Giving GIVEasia tip during checkout process” is considered as one donation
-SUM_Charity|total amount of donation of that user has made(plus tip to GIVEasia).|High value users
+SUM_Charity| Total donations by a particular user (plus tip to GIVEasia) | To find high-value users
-AVG_Charity|Sum of Donation/Number of Donations.|donation behavior metric
+AVG_Charity | Sum of Donation/Number of Donations | To identify behavior pattarn
-Donation to GIVE|$ of donation to the team|our key revenue source
+Donation to GIVE | Tips to GIVEasia team | Our key revenue source

 ```